nhu92/Mixed-DNA-Project/02-PlayWithHybPiperOutput.md

 I shifted to Quanah cluster with 36 CPUs.
 It let me run in 5 min!
 Thank you Quanah!

 I am currently check the gene 6859.
 The final tree is much much better than before.
 3 speceis are filtered out but the overall branch length, supports, and topology are OK.
-Compared to the previous result, the huge long-branch clade is gone, wit all the node supporting values > 93.
+Compared to the previous result, the huge long-branch clade is gone, with all the node supporting values > 93.
 The two topology messes was not solved.
 The Lotus clade was trimmed and the Brassicaceae clade is still paraphyletic.
 As I expected, filtering strategy does not correct the topology of gene trees a lot.

+---
+Monday!
+This is the 7th day I am working on this project.
+I checked all the output from the workflow to generate a very rigorous tree.
+It is a little bit weird that some of the tree didn't make it through so we were missing some data.
+I will try to explore if those are caused by too large input FASTA later (I already manually removed the FASTA larger than 1M last Friday).
+Currently, I am working on the code the compare topologies between two input tree.
+I hope that I could use this script to screen all the output and find some genes that is good enough to work with known mixed data.

+The progress of the code for topology comparisons is now I can identify the unrooted topology and determine whether they are identical or not.
+However, I am struggling in expand our expected tree to incorporate the multiple entries (more than 1 sequences per species) of the input tree.
+There was another approach which is the collapsing way.
+I will try more on expanding strategy and if not working I will go back to test collapsing nodes.